-Warewulf has had a number of iterations over the last 20 years, but its design tenants have always remained the same.
-A simple, scalable, stateless (however some versions were able to provision stateful), and very flexible operating system provisioning system for all types of clusters.
+Warewulf has had a number of iterations over the last 20 years, but its design tenets have always remained the same: a simple, scalable, stateless (however some versions were able to provision stateful), and very flexible operating system provisioning system for all types of clusters.
 This is an overview of how Warewulf works.

 Warewulf is an operating system provisioning platform for Linux that is designed to produce secure, scalable, turnkey cluster deployments that maintain flexibility and simplicity.

 Since its initial release in 2001, Warewulf has become the most popular open source and vendor-agnostic provisioning system within the global HPC community.
 Warewulf is known for its massive scalability and simple management of stateless (disk optional) provisioning.

 Warewulf leverages a simple administrative model centralizing administration around virtual node images which are used to provision out to the cluster nodes.
 This means you can have hundreds or thousands of cluster nodes all booting and running on the same, identical virtual node file system image.
 As of Warewulf v4, the virtual node image is a standard container image which means all compute resources within a cluster can be managed using any existing container tooling and/or CI pipelines that are being used.
 This can be as simple as DockerHub or your own private GitLab CI infrastructure.